 By clicking "Yes" to "Have you completed this activity?" in LMS, you are attesting that you have viewed, read, and completed the training activity.

 I. PURPOSE

-The purpose of this training is to provide sworn staff with the policies and procedures for responding to a life-threatening medical emergency involving incarcerated persons, staff, and visitors.
+The purpose of this training is to provide sworn staff with the proper policies and procedures for responding to life threatening and medical emergencies involving inmates, staff and visitors.

 II.
 POLICY